AstroKriel/GitHelpers/README.md

 ## Run test suites

-Tests live alongside the source and are run with pytest. `utests/` tests the Python logic (argument parsing, config handling) without executing any git commands. `vtests/` tests that the actual git operations produce the expected repo state.
+Tests are run with `pytest`, and are broken into two categories. `utests/` tests the Python logic (argument parsing, config handling) without executing any git commands, and `vtests/` tests that the actual git operations produce the expected repo state.

 Run the full suite from the repo root: